maxgrossenbacher/nlp_yelp_reviews/README.md

 Can I use machine learning to create models to predict rating, usefulness and sentiment of a yelp review?

 ## The Data:

 [Yelp's Challenge Dataset](https://www.yelp.com/dataset/challenge) provides access to millions of user reviews.
-This data set comes with a reviews.json, business.json, checkin.json, users.json and photos.json.
-For this project, I focused on the reviews and businesses data.

 I was able to isolate over ~3 M reviews of over 51,000 businesses containing the category keyword restaurant.

 #### Feature engineering
 - **usefulness**: distinguish between useful and very-useful was somewhat arbitrary.
 I was trying to find ranges that would create more balanced classes.